walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 so protected operations resolve the current prompt host after configuration changes.

 This setting applies only when a key is created.
 It does not reclassify, replace, or rotate an existing key.
-Inspect `wallet.keys()` for each key's requested and effective policy and effective hardware backing when the platform can report it reliably.
+Inspect `wallet.keys()` for each key's immutable policy and whether its private material is platform-backed.
 Changing the default affects future keys only.

 The operating system owns the biometric prompt; the SDK adds no custom biometric UI and accepts no device-passcode fallback.
 Authentication is required for each signing operation.
-With the currently pinned Signum version, Android cancellation, lockout, and some prompt errors are intentionally exposed as the stable `AuthorizationFailed` outcome because they cannot be distinguished without parsing unstable messages.
+Android cancellation, lockout, and other incomplete prompt outcomes are exposed as the stable `AuthorizationNotCompleted` result.
 No failed authorization is retried with an unprotected key.

 Key-use authorization is separate from wallet launch or app unlock.
 Platform biometrics and secure key storage alone do not establish WSCD, LoA High, ISO 18045, EUDI, or HAIP certification.